wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 ---

 You can use the `join()` function to:
-* Compare two or more time series together and find matches, or, conversely, find the time series that do not match.
+* Compare two or more time series and find matches, or, conversely, find the time series that do not match.
 * Combine the data points from any matching time series to form a new synthetic time series with point tags from one or both of the input series.

 <!--- Short list of simple why-you-care examples? -->